mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 );
 ```

-> ⚠️This hook is not compatible with the deprecated column property `hide`.
+> ⚠️ This hook is not compatible with the deprecated column property `hide`.
 > You must use the `columnVisibilityModel` prop instead.

 {{"demo": "RowGroupingUseKeepGroupedColumnsHidden.js", "bg": "inline", "defaultCodeOpen": false}}